c-txt/c-txt.github.io/page/gleaned/Peters-Keys.md

 ### The keys sent to the Samaritans

 The second time Peter used his key was after Samaria received the Word of God.
 Though they had believed and been baptized through the ministry of Philip the evangelist, they had not received the Spirit.
-It was only after Peter and John, sent by the other apostles in Jerusalem, prayed for them and laid hands on them that they received the Hoky Spirit.
+It was only after Peter and John, sent by the other apostles in Jerusalem, prayed for them and laid hands on them that they received the Holy Spirit.

 >Now when the apostles at Jerusalem heard that Samaria had received the word of God, they sent to them Peter and John, who came down and prayed for them that they might receive the Holy Spirit, for he had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus.
 Then they laid their hands on them and they received the Holy Spirit. - Acts 8:14